testspace-com/setup-testspace/README.md

         token: ${{ secrets.TESTSPACE_TOKEN }} # optional, only required for private repos
    ..
    - name: Publish Results to Testspace
-     run: testspace testcontent/**/*.xml"
+     run: testspace path/to/*.xml
 ```

-#### Input
+#### Setup
 The Testspace client action requires a `domain` and optionally a token for publishing test results.

 * [Testspace domain](https://help.testspace.com/docs/dashboard/admin-signup) is the **organizational** name (*subdomain*) used when creating the account along with *.testspace.com*.
 The *.testspace.com* string is optional.
 * [Testspace access token](https://help.testspace.com/docs/dashboard/admin-user#account) is required when using a `private` repo.

-### Publish
+#### Push
-Simple to publish test results, code coverage, custom metrics, etc., all with a single command using the Testspace client.
+Simple to publish test results, code coverage, custom metrics, etc., all with a single line command using the Testspace client.

 - Automatically supports a `branch-based` process, forks, and `pull requests`
 - Can also publish code coverage, and other artifacts (see [here](https://help.testspace.com/publish/push-data-results#file-content) for details)